abdullahdevrel/geoname_altname/README.md

 In this repository, I go through some of the ways you can parse and process the location translation / altnames / alternative names / location name in a foreign language database from Geonames.org.

+> Please note that this database is in active development.

 The alternames database contains geoname_id, language, and the name of the location in that language.

 ![CSV file](image-1.png)